What to Bring Backpacking: Your Wilderness Checklist

 What you eat and what you cook with will make up the bulk of the weight you carry in your pack.
 Both are heavy, but both are essential.
 Striking a balance for packing the appropriate amount of each can be tricky.
 It is good to have extra, but nobody wants to lug around a hunk of cheese they never ended up eating – trust me, I’ve been there.

 Food.
-A general guideline for packing food is to consider the quantity of calories you will want to be consuming per day.
+A general guideline for packing food is to consider the number of calories you will want to be consuming per day.
 For a three-season trip that’s not incredibly strenuous, one should strive to consume between 2500 and 3000 calories per day, which ends up weighing around 1.75 to 2 pounds.

-The best backpacking foods are calorie dense but light in weight.
+The best backpacking foods are calorie-dense but light in weight.
 Good examples of this include trail mix, granola bars, dried fruit, jerky, summer sausage, tuna, crackers (I prefer Wheat Thins), beans, rice, dehydrated meals (Backpacker’s Pantry Pad Thai is my definition of wilderness gourmet), instant oatmeal, pasta, and more.

 For each full day in the backcountry, one should plan on bringing three square meals and plenty of snacks.
 Collaborating on meals with your trip mates can be a good idea to spread out the weight of heavy or bulky items.
 However, keeping snacks and lunches separate is wise, as people burn through calories at different paces and need various amounts of food to refuel.
 Create a full, written food plan detailing each meal so you can ensure you have the food quantities you need.
 Make sure your trip mates are doing the same.